BitsOfAByte/.dotfiles/README.md

 ## Word of Warning

 > By running these scripts, you are certain that you are okay with any changes they may make to your system, I am not responsible for any issues/damage they may cause. **Always** check what scripts you run, especially if you find them on the internet.
+You will have to make a lot of modifications to individual files in order to make them more personal to you.

 ### Oneliner